-I first saw these Acorn Kisses last year on the blog of my friend Andi, The Wednesday Baker, and I thought they were so adorable.
-I have seen several versions of them from other sources on Pinterest, and most of them are made with either Nutter Butter Bites or Vanilla Wafer Bites.
-I couldn't make mine exactly like any of the others that I saw because one of my grandchildren has an allergy to peanuts and tree nuts.
-I needed to read labels and make some different choices for putting my little Acorn Kisses together so they would be safe for the whole family.
-Not even all brands of chocolate chips or frostings are safe for a person with a peanut allergy.
+I have seen different versions of these Acorn Kisses from several other sources.
+Most of them are made with either Nutter Butter Bites or Vanilla Wafer Bites.
+I couldn't make mine with either of those ingredients because one of my grandchildren has an allergy to peanuts and tree nuts.
+Reading labels closely is a requirement when a family member has a serious allergy.
+Not even all brands of chocolate chips or canned frostings are safe for a person with a peanut allergy.
+I looked for alternative ingredients for my little Acorn Kisses so they would be safe for the whole family.

 1 (12 pack) Mini Fudge Stripe Cookies